 - What HIPAA Says About Faxing Patient Information

 - Guarantee the Security of PHI With iFax

 What Should a HIPAA Fax Cover Sheet Contain?

-- The date and time the fax cover sheet is sent
+- Date and time the fax cover sheet was sent

 - a reminder about confidentiality